 You can also get a home appraisal to determine its value.
-An appraisal is completed by a trained professional who assesses things like your home’s age, location, and size as well as the value of other similar houses in your community.
-Home appraisers usually charge a couple hundred dollars to estimate the current fair market value of your home.
+An appraisal is completed by a trained professional who assesses things like your home’s age, location, and size, as well as the value of other, similar houses in your community.
+Home appraisers usually charge a few hundred dollars to estimate the current fair market value of your home.

 Home value versus home equity.
 What are the differences?